Skip to main content

 }, 2000);

 Step 3.
-Detect incoming transfers using the unified Transfer event
+Detect incoming transfers with the native USDC Transfer event

 Transfer(address indexed from, address indexed to, uint256 value)

-import { Contract, Interface, Log, JsonRpcProvider } from "ethers";
+import { Interface, Log, JsonRpcProvider } from "ethers";

 const TRANSFER_TOPIC =